rafi007akhtar/noteworthy/README.md

 ```
 That's it!
 It's that simple.

-Now view the output in the default output file, [outputs/notes.txt](outputs/notes.txt)
+Running the above command takes the input PDF document, converts it all into text, and dumps that text onto the output text file.
+Both the input and output files are specified in the [options.json](options.json) file.

 ## :floppy_disk: User Settings and Configurations
 Please note that this program takes in **NO** command-line arguments.